 Forming or Developing your Public Safety Social Work Program

-With sessions geared for both the public safety administrator and public safety social worker, the 2022 NCPSW Conference will explore the formation and development of a public safety social work program.
+With sessions geared for both the public safety administrator and public safety social worker, the 2022 NCPSW Conference explored the formation and development of a public safety social work program.

 2022 NAPSSW Conference

 Incidents of mass violence and terrorism—bombings, mass riots and shootings, hijackings, bioterrorism attacks, and other human-caused disasters—present unique challenges to the communities in which they occur.
 These incidents require a coordinated, cross-sector approach among federal, state, local, and tribal governments; private entities; and nonprofit organizations to drive an effective response.
 Although community crime prevention efforts […]